Kimiblock/Kraftland/readme.md

 We are aware of the music discs being suddenly cut off, This is a [Mojang Bug](https://bugs.mojang.com/browse/MC-260346) which is not being fixed.

-We are also aware that Resource Packs will be redownloaded even if they aren't updated.
-This is also a [Mojang bug](https://bugs.mojang.com/browse/MC-267359) which won't be fixed.

 # Replaceable Music

 ## Records